 These models use water softener salt to completely remove hard water minerals from the water by incorporating the ion-exchange process.
 Because they require the homeowner to add sodium chloride, they are generally larger than other types.

 They also need a consistent supply and typically perform a regeneration process once a week, depending on the water you use.

-Naturally, salt-free water softeners do not need the addition of salt to treat hard minerals in water that comes into your home.
-However, these units do not remove these hard water elements, so it is not actually creating softened water.
+Naturally, salt-free water softeners don’t need the addition of salt to treat hard minerals in water that comes into your home.
+However, these units do not remove these hard water minerals, so it is not actually creating softened water.